-- liaising with the Head Teacher to inform them of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations - as required, liaising with the "case manager" (as per Part four of KCSIE) and the designated officer (LADO) for child protection concerns (all cases which concern a staff member or volunteer) - liaising with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - acting as a source of support, advice and expertise for staff.
+- liaising with the Head Teacher to inform them of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations - as required, liaising with the "case manager" (as per Part four of KCSIE) and the designated officer (LADO) for child protection concerns (all cases which concern a staff member or volunteer)

-- liaising with mental health team or lead where safeguarding concerns are linked to mental health - helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
+- liaising with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - acting as a source of support, advice, and expertise for staff. - liaising with mental health team or lead where safeguarding concerns are linked to mental health - helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff - act as a point of contact with safeguarding partners - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.